honeypieio/shrubcoop.org/content/working-groups/zero-waste-hub.md

 +++
 The **Zero Waste Hub** is your one stop shop for sustainable living!

-You can swap your preloved things in our [**Swapshop**](https://www.shrubcoop.org//working-groups/swapshop/), enjoy some rescued food from our [**Food Sharing Hub**](https://www.shrubcoop.org//working-groups/food-sharing-hub/), or just hang out and grab a tea or coffee from our **vegetarian and vegan café**.
+You can swap your preloved things in our [**Swapshop**](https://www.shrubcoop.org//working-groups/swapshop/), enjoy some rescued food from our [**Food Sharing Hub**](https://www.shrubcoop.org//working-groups/food-sharing-hub/), or just hang out and grab a tea or coffee from our **vegan café**.

-Our café serves a range of wholesome vegan sandwiches, soups, and cakes.
-Heartwarming coffee with no extra charge for non-dairy milks!
+Our café serves a range of cold drinks, teas and coffees with no extra charge for non-dairy milks! - Our food service is paused at the moment but we hope to restart is as soon as possible.

 #### Say No To Disposable Cups!

-Why not slow down and enjoy your lunch in our community space?
+Why not slow down and enjoy a drink in our community space?
 If you need to take away your food and hot drinks, please bring your own reusable cups and containers.

 ![](https://res.cloudinary.com/shrub-co-op/image/upload/v1576366686/shrubcoop.org/media/zero_waste_hub_website_pctxow.png)